Type above and press Enter to search. Press Esc to cancel.

 These sections clearly align with the key metrics you want to analyse, making it easy to see your results.

-While some insights such as ‘time your followers are most active’ might not address a specific metric, they can still help you make informed decisions.
-For example, if you see that your followers are online most frequently on a Friday, but you’re only posting on a Monday, then consider changing the day you post to a Friday.
+While some insights such as ‘time your followers are most active’ might not address a specific metric, they can still help you make informed decisions on when to post.
+So, if you see that your followers are online most frequently on a Friday, aim to post your content at the same time, and analyse if there’s been an increase in engagement after a couple of weeks.

 3. TikTok Analytics